President For Translating Pakistan-Bosnia Goodwill Into Substantive Cooperation - UrduPoint

 The two Presidents also agreed that Pakistan and Bosnia & Herzegovina must continue to work closely in areas of mutual interest.

+Later in a tweet, the president said that he had a "very detailed discussion" with Bosnian president on mutual relations that were set to keep on improving.

+Thanking him on Bosnian principled stance on Kashmir, the president said that Bosnia and Herzegovina suffered from ethnic cleansing and efforts to change demography like the one being attempted in Kashmir.

-In recognition of the Chairman's services, the President conferred the Award of Nishan-e-Pakistan at a special investiture ceremony.
+After his meeting, the president also conferred the Award of Nishan-e-Pakistan on the visiting dignitary in recognition of his services to strengthen bilateral relations, at a special investiture ceremony.